Major Damage

 Major Damage is an unreleased run and gun video game that was in development by Capcom Digital Studios and planned to be published by Capcom on a scheduled Q1 1997 release date for the PlayStation and Sega Saturn.
-Taking control of the titular main protagonist of the game, players traverse through multiple stages by fighting against enemies.
+Taking control of the titular protagonist of the game, players traverse through multiple stages by fighting against enemies.
 The title was first showcased to the public in 1996 and was one of the several projects under development by the US development division of Capcom, however it would eventually be left abandoned due to various factors.
 Despite never being officially released to the public by Capcom after its cancellation, two playable ISO image builds of the game have since been leaked online.

 Gameplay

 Major Damage is a side-scrolling run and gun game presented from a 2.5D perspective, where environments are rendered in 3D but the gameplay takes place on a 2D plane.
 The players move the selected character along this path; they can traverse the stages by running left and right, jump across platforms, and shoot in 16 directions against enemies.
 Though the single-player missions can be played normally and the settings in the options menu operate without issues, players are only able to play a determined number of levels due to its unfinished state.
 The players begin with a set number of lives and their player character can sustain a number of hits before dying and once all lives are lost, the game is over.
 As a result of its incomplete nature, the gameplay is prone to glitches and game-crashing bugs.